makimaki1006/shift-suite/README.md

 concentration threshold.
 Hovering over the points reveals the staff names who requested leave.
 A second chart plots the share of requesting staff (`leave_applicants_count ÷ total_staff`) for those days.

+### Shortage → Hire plan workflow

+After `shortage_role.xlsx` is generated, the application now calls `h2hire.build_hire_plan` to convert shortage hours into required FTE counts.
+The resulting `hire_plan.xlsx` is stored in the same output folder and the **Shortage** tab displays these FTE numbers per role.